Simulation of diffusion networks: rdiffnet

 June 24, 2025

-Network thresholds (Valente, 1995; 1996), \(\tau\), are defined as the required proportion or number of neighbors that leads you to adopt a particular behavior (innovation), \(a=1\).
-So, in simulations, the adoption rule follows
+Network thresholds (Valente, 1995; 1996), \(\tau\), are defined as the required proportion or number of neighbors that leads you to adopt a particular behavior, \(a=1\).

-\[ a_i = \left\{\begin{array}{ll} 1 &\mbox{if } \tau_i\leq E_i \\ 0 & \mbox{Otherwise} \end{array}\right. ,\qquad \text{where} \quad E_i \equiv \frac{\sum_{j\neq i}\mathbf{X}_{ij}a_j}{\sum_{j\neq i}\mathbf{X}_{ij}}. \]
+\[ a_i = \left\{\begin{array}{ll} 1 &\mbox{if } \tau_i\leq E_i \\ 0 & \mbox{Otherwise} \end{array}\right. ,\qquad \text{where} \quad E_i \equiv \frac{\sum_{j\neq i}\mathbf{X}_{ij}a_j}{\sum_{j\neq i}\mathbf{X}_{ij}}, \]

-Where \(E_i\) is i’s exposure to the innovation and \(\mathbf{X}\) is the adjacency matrix (the network).
+where \(E_i\) is i’s exposure to the innovation and \(\mathbf{X}\) is the adjacency matrix (the network).
+Here is a review of the concepts we will be using:

 1. Exposure \(E_i\) : Proportion/number of neighbors that has adopted an innovation at each point in time.